Demaryius Thomas, longtime Broncos wide receiver, dies at age 33

-DENVER — Demaryius Thomas, a Super Bowl champion and longtime member of the Denver Broncos, was found dead Thursday night in his Georgia home.
+ROSWELL, Ga. — Demaryius Thomas, a Super Bowl champion and longtime member of the Denver Broncos, was found dead Thursday night in his suburban Atlanta home.
 He was 33.

-The police department in Roswell, Georgia, confirmed Thomas' death.
-A public information officer said that "preliminary information is that his death stems from a medical issue, and our investigators currently have no reason to believe otherwise."
+The police department in Roswell, Georgia, confirmed Thomas' death early Friday morning.
+A public information officer said, "preliminary information is that his death stems from a medical issue, and our investigators currently have no reason to believe otherwise."

 "I am absolutely devastated," Manning told Patrick Smyth, the Broncos Chief Communications Officer.
 "DT was a better person than he was a player, and he was a Hall of Fame player.
 That tells you how good of a person he was.
 He treated my kids like they were his own.
 He was there for every teammate's charity event."